ADorigi/ADorigi/README.md

 # Hi there 👋👋👋

-## 🔭 I’m currently working on university assignments 🙃
+## 🔭 I’m currently learning new technologies
+## Current Interest: Go

 ## [About me](https://gule-gulzar.com/)